Guidelines for Campus Health and Safety (For Employees and Visitors)

 New signs and informational posters are being placed strategically across campus as friendly reminders that we must each do our part for the well-being of all.
 Please follow directions given on these signs—they are specifically intended to promote safety and physical distancing.

 Personal Protective Equipment (PPE) and hygiene

 Regular hand washing and appropriate Personal Protective Equipment (PPE), including masks or face coverings, help prevent person-to-person transmission of COVID-19.
-Please provide your own face covering and wear it in all public settings, including classrooms, hallways, public restrooms, common office areas, the Campus Center coffee house and food court, etc. A limited supply of disposable surgical masks will be available for visitors to campus.
+Please provide your own face covering and wear it in all public settings, including classrooms, hallways and public restrooms.
+Employees working in common office areas must wear a mask when unable to maintain 6 feet distance.
+A limited supply of disposable surgical masks will be available for visitors to campus.
 Individuals who have underlying health conditions which prevent the wearing of such coverings will need to contact Human Resources (employees) or the Wellness Center (students) to request an exception.

 Sharing information assists strategic planning.
 All campus community members are expected to read and follow campus announcements and protocols and will be invited to share any comments and questions about how to improve health and safety measures.
 Please also self-monitor your health and remain at home if you are ill.

 Stockton's Public Health Advisory (PHA), which includes representatives from the AtlantiCare Health System as well as members of the President's Cabinet, the School of Health Sciences, and the Office of Campus Public Safety, has been meeting regularly to establish protocols and procedures for testing and tracing.